Filter sub products categories alphabetically

 PHARMACODYNAMICS:

 Platelets, the stomach mucosa, and the vascular endothelium all contain the COX-1 enzyme, which is always active.
 The COX-2 enzyme, on the other hand, is inducible and regulates inflammation, pain, and fever levels.
 As a result, inhibiting the COX-1 enzyme increases the risk of bleeding and stomach ulcers, but inhibiting the COX-2 enzyme confers beneficial anti-inflammatory and analgesic characteristics.
-Despite its usefulness in pain treatment, ketorolac should not be used long-term because it raises the risk of major side effects such as gastrointestinal bleeding, peptic ulcers, and perforations.
+Despite its usefulness in pain treatment, ketorolac should not be used long-term because it raises the risk of major side effects such as gastrointestinal bleeding, peptic ulcers.

 DOSAGE AND ADMINISTRATION: